Developer-DiscordBots/ghelen.github.io/Rule1.md

+# 1 Please dont copyed it.
+It is not Open Source
-# You dont have permissions to read it.
+## Byu Permission adn you have a chanse to copy it.